Lithops lesliei (N. E. Br.) N. E. Br.

 Lithops lesliei var. lesliei, Lithops lesliei subsp. lesliei

-Lithops lesliei is a succulent perennial, almost stemless with soft rootstocks that produce inverse, gray-green to buff, cone-shaped pair of leaves up to 1.6 inches (4 cm) wide.
+Lithops lesliei is a small, almost stemless, succulent perennial with soft rootstocks that produces pair of leaves, up to 1.6 inches (4 cm) wide, with inverted cone shape.
 The leaves are with a wide range of colors, form shades of green, pink, grey to orange.
-They are separated by shallow fissure up to 0.2 inch (0.5 cm) with conjuncted lobes.
-The tops of leaves have light colored speckles or dots.
-A single yellow and rarely white, daisy-like flower, up to 2 inches (5 cm) wide, emerges from the fissure.
+They are separated by shallow fissure.
+The tops of leaves have dark-green speckles or dots.
+A single, yellow or rarely white flower is daisy-like, up to 2 inches (5 cm) in diameter and emerges from the fissure.

 How to Grow and Care